A Guide to Physical Therapy for Hand, Wrist, and Elbow Pain

 DIY Pain Relief

-Getting some quick pain relief at home is pretty straightforward with the following choices:
+Getting short-term pain relief at home is straightforward with the following strategies:

 - Ice and heat